-- Vertical articulation meetings between pre-kindergarten and kindergarten teachers; - Campus visits for preschool children from early childhood programs in the community to tour the school, meet the staff, and eat lunch with current kindergarten students; - Parent Orientation Meeting to explain/discuss the transition process from Pre-K to Kindergarten; - Opportunities for Pre-K students to practice the routines and procedures established in kindergarten classrooms; and - Assist parents with health documents and other requirements.
+- Vertical articulation meetings between pre-kindergarten and kindergarten teachers; - Campus visits for preschool children from early childhood programs in the community to tour the school, meet the staff, and eat lunch with current kindergarten students; - Parent Orientation Meeting to explain/discuss the transition process from Pre-K to Kindergarten; - Opportunities for Pre-K students to practice the routines and procedures established in kindergarten classrooms; and - Assist parents with health documents and other requirements. - 7.
+Measures to include teachers in the decisions regarding the use of assessment to provide information on, and to improve, the performance of individual students and the overall instructional program.

-- \7.
-Measures to include teachers in the decisions regarding the use of assessment to provide information on, and to improve, the performance of individual students and the overall instructional program. - A. Teachers are the integral link to student achievement.
-At Harper, the administrative staff recognizes the importance of their input and expertise; therefore, teachers are provided the opportunity to participate in decisions regarding the use of academic assessments through the following measures: - Utilization of the school's Data Team to analyze and review student achievement data and determine next steps; - Assignment of all staff members to School Improvement Teams to provide opportunities for implementing and monitoring school improvement strategies/interventions; - Utilization of collaborative planning meetings for all grade level members to monitor instruction and identify research-based strategies/interventions to meet the needs of students; - Utilization of teacher team meetings to develop common formative assessments, analyze student work and use results to plan and/or adjust instruction; and - Participation in the system-level development of common benchmark assessments using Thinkgate. - \8.
+- A. Teachers are the integral link to student achievement.
+At Harper, the administrative staff recognizes the importance of their input and expertise; therefore, teachers are provided the opportunity to participate in decisions regarding the use of academic assessments through the following measures: - Utilization of the school's Data Team to analyze and review student achievement data and determine next steps; - Assignment of all staff members to School Improvement Teams to provide opportunities for implementing and monitoring school improvement strategies/interventions; - Utilization of collaborative planning meetings for all grade level members to monitor instruction and identify research-based strategies/interventions to meet the needs of students; - Utilization of teacher team meetings to develop common formative assessments, analyze student work and use results to plan and/or adjust instruction; and - Participation in the system-level development of common benchmark assessments using Thinkgate. - 8.
 Coordination and integration of Federal, State, and local services and programs. - A. Thomasville City Schools coordinate all programs in accordance with state, local and federal mandates.
 As a Title I Schoolwide Program school, Harper receives additional federal funds to support student achievement to help meet the diverse needs of students who do not meet or exceed grade-level State's academic content and achievement standards. - 8(a).
 List of State and local educational agency programs and other federal programs that will be included. - A. Please see the table on the following page for federal, state and local educational agency programs that support the instructional program at Harper Elementary.

-FUNDING SOURCE PROGRAM SCHOOL USE FEDERAL • Title I After-School Tutorial Program CRCT Summer School Teaching Materials and Supplies Technology (hardware &amp; software) Teacher and Pupil Support Personnel and Services Professional Learning Substitutes for Classroom Coverage Refreshments for Parent Meetings and Workshops School Nutrition Program Meals at No CostAfter School Snacks • EIP Extra Support to At-Risk Students Bright From the Start Funding for Pre-K Program STATE Professional Learning Substitutes for Classroom Coverage Additional Instructional Support to Staff Members (RESA) Supplemental Human Resources Additional Paraprofessionals (Media Center, In-School Suspension, Computer Lab) LOGAL Supplemental Human Resources Additional Pre-K Support (Parent Involvement Coordinator) Extra-Curricular Personnel (Art, Music and Strings teachers) Health Care Services for Students (half-time school nurse) LOCAL • School Business Partnerships Incentives for Students, Teachers and Parents Materials and Supplies Guest Speakers, Volunteers and Mentors Media Publicity
+FUNDING SOURCE PROGRAM SCHOOL USE FEDERAL • Title I After-School Tutorial Program Summer Remediation Program Teaching Materials and Supplies Technology (hardware & software) Teacher and Pupil Support Personnel and Services Professional Learning Substitutes for classroom coverage for Title I paid teachers to participate in Title I allowable PL activities Parent involvement Coordinator Special Education School Nations Behavioral Interventionist Special Education Paraprofessional Meals at No Cost (CEP) School Nutrition Program Meals at No Cost (CEP)After School SnacksFresh Fruit/Vegetable Program • EIP Extra Support to At-Risk Students Bright From the Start Funding for Pre-K Program STATE Professional Learning Substitutes for Classroom Coverage Additional Instructional Support to Staff Members (RESA) Supplemental Human Resources Additional Paraprofessionals (Media Center, In-School Suspension, Computer Lab) School Counselor (half-time) Supplemental Human Resources Additional Pre-K Support (Parent Involvement Coordinator) Extra-Curricular Personnel (Art, Music and Strings teachers) Health Care Services for Students (half-time school nurse) LOCAL • School Business Partnerships Incentives for Students, Teachers and Parents Materials and Supplies Guest Speakers, Volunteers and Mentors Media Publicity